 The State of New Jersey's capital program invests in critical short-term and long-term needs essential to the citizens of the state.
-These needs include preservation of existing capital equipment and facilities; investments in the transportation system; improvements to wastewater treatment and water supply facilities; cleanup of hazardous waste sites; preservation of open space; and construction of local schools and higher education facilities.
-Together, these investments ensure a clean and healthy environment, provide recreational space, enhance mobility, and generate economic growth and jobs for New Jersey citizens.
+These needs include preservation of existing capital equipment and facilities; investments in the transportation system; improvements to wastewater treatment and water supply facilities; cleanup of hazardous waste sites; preservation of open space; and construction at local schools and higher education facilities.
+Together, these investments ensure a clean and healthy environment, provide recreational space, enhance mobility and generate economic growth and jobs for New Jersey citizens.

 The annual capital budget is largely based on the recommendations of the New Jersey Commission on Capital Budgeting and Planning, as provided in this State Capital Improvement Plan.
-The Commission is composed of members of the Executive branch, Legislative branch, and the public.
+The Commission is composed of members of the Executive Branch, Legislative Branch and the public.
 It prepares the State's Annual Capital Improvement Plan and serves in an advisory role to the Governor and the Legislature.
-In addition to the Commission, the capital budgeting process includes the Governor's Office, the Office of Management and Budget, the Department of the Treasury, and other State departments and agencies.
+In addition to the Commission, the capital budgeting process includes the Governor's Office, the Office of Management and Budget, the Department of the Treasury and other State departments and agencies.

-This fiscal 2015 plan recommends funding for recurring environmental, transportation, and open space capital expenditures.
-Given the economic downturn over the last several years, the plan recommends no significant funding for non-recurring capital expenditures.
+This fiscal 2019 plan recommends funding for recurring environmental, transportation and open space capital expenditures.
+Given ongoing budget pressures, the plan recommends no significant funding for non-recurring capital expenditures.